Electronegativity is the ability of an atom to attract the shared electron pair towards itself in a covalent bond.

 3. Shielding effect

 Atomic size :

-Larger the atomic size of the element in the periodic table refer to the bigger atomic size .
+The larger the atomic size of the element in the periodic table refers to the bigger the atomic size.

 The bigger atomic size is due to the increase in shell number, the electrons being far away from the nucleus will experience a lesser nuclear force of attraction.